SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 +-------------------+--------------------------------------+
 ```

-3. As soon as a security group is shared, everyone from every project, can edit the rules of this group.
+The biggest downside: As soon as a security group is shared, everyone from every project, can edit the rules of this group.

 [^1]: [Neutron RBAC](https://docs.openstack.org/neutron/latest/admin/config-rbac.html)